Russian court bans Jehovah's Witnesses as extremist

-MOSCOW Russia's Supreme Court ruled on Thursday that Jehovah's Witnesses were an "extremist" organization and must disband and hand over all property to the state, local media said.
+MOSCOW (Reuters) - Russia's Supreme Court ruled on Thursday that Jehovah's Witnesses were an "extremist" organization and must disband and hand over all property to the state, local media said.

 The religious grouping confirmed the ruling about its "liquidation" in Russia.